 29#.
 Vertical Stabilizer Tubes

-Labeling the top of each tube makes it easy to grab the right weight of stabilizer without having to unroll them first.
-It’s a simple and inexpensive way to manage these essential but often messy sewing materials.
+Labeling the top of each tube makes it easy to grab the weight of stabilizer without having to unroll the stabilizer first.
+This is a way to manage the stabilizer.
+The stabilizer is a sewing material but it is often messy.
+Labeling the tubes is a way to keep the stabilizer organized.

 30#.
 Custom Thread Caddies